Why Virtualization is now a commodity?

-There is a similarity among all the developing economies of the world. #India being one of the leading developing nation ranks third, falling behind the US and the UK in harbouring an advanced startup eco-system.
+There is a similarity among all the developing economies of the world. #India being one of the leading developing nations ranks third, falling behind the US and the UK in harbouring an advanced startup eco-system.
 The phenomenal rise in the number of #startups in the country to 4200 over the last few years indicates the opportunity that lies for #technology #solution providers.
 But this is just the tip of the iceberg!

 The huge gap that exists between demand and supply, however, is not just limited to the startup environment in the country.
 The ever-changing #economic landscape of the country has galvanized a plethora of industries to shift to a #technology-based services economy.
 And the story is not an isolated case of India.
-Like India, several other emerging countries in the world are witnessing similar #transformation of industries, where technology has become the core to their operations.
+Like India, several other emerging countries in the world are witnessing similar #transformation of industries, where technology has become the core of their operations.

-Most industries now require a strong support of #technology-based #core #infrastructure.
+Most industries now require the strong support of #technology-based #core #infrastructure.
 Comprising of various physical and virtual resources, right from end-user computing to data centre devices, #infrastructure solutions are vital to all corporates, which are undergoing digital transformation.

 The #transformation, however, appears to be moving at a fast pace amidst the recently planned #digitization across countries.
 In a country like India, providing #core #infrastructure is thus improving and expanding the way corporates are functioning.

 #Digital #transformation across industries, growing internet penetration and use of smart devices, and wide-scale adoption of new-age technologies such as #AI, #machine #learning, #robotics and #virtual reality continue to propel the growth of the market.
 In addition to these, rising demand for cost-effective technology services within emerging economies such as Africa and #ASEAN Countries is also helping the industry to grow.

 Interestingly, the growth in the past decade has been accelerated because of the demand from industries in third world countries.